 If no-one is available to sign for the delivery, it may be taken back by the courier to their distribution centre and you will usually receive a card through the letter box.
 A second delivery may be attempted or you may need to collect the parcel from a local point such as a UPS Access Point, or your local Post Office for Parcelforce.
 Eventually, the parcel will be returned to sender and if that happens you will have to pay surcharges for the parcel to be re-booked again with a courier.
 If you are not going to be available to receive your goods (perhaps you are on holiday) you must notify us before we despatch.

-Wallpaper is usually shipped in cardboard boxes holding up to a dozen rolls.
-These can be up to 70cm long and weigh up to ~15kg.
-Some panel style wallpapers come in tubes up to 150cm long.
+Wallpaper is usually shipped in protective cardboard boxes holding up to a dozen rolls.
+These can be up to 70cm long and weigh up to 15kg.
+Wide width and panel style wallpapers come in sturdy protective tubes up to 150cm long.

 We ship fabric rolled on a cardboard tube to minimise creasing – this makes a parcel about 150cm long.
 Some sensitive fabrics are packed on a suspended tube inside a larger box.
 These can be unwieldy and are often 160cm long.
 Large rolls can be heavy, weighing in excess of 20kg.

 Curtains and blinds are wrapped in plastic and then shipped in cardboard boxes.

 Fabric treated with Fire Retardant usually is first sent to the treatment works before being shipped to you or your upholsterer, so please note that this can add ~ 10 working days for processing.
 Also note that treated fabric can be significantly heavier than the raw material.